mrrobin07/Auction-System/README.md

 # player Add

 # Description
-Here we implements the payment feature where teachers can contact with the authority.
-Teacher can fill up a form and submit this with there payment details.
+Here we implements the functionality of player adding

 # Active Controller